INK-USC/LEAN-LIFE/README.md

 # Contributing

 We love contributions, so thank you for taking the time!
-Pusing changes to master is blocked, so please create a branch and make your edits on the branch.
+Pushing changes to master is blocked, so please create a branch and make your edits on the branch.
 Once done, please create a Pull Request and ask a contributer from the INK-LAB to pull your changes in.
 You can refer to our PR guidelines and general contribution guidelines [here](./CONTRIBUTING.md).

+# Misc.

+### Feedback
+Feedback is definitely encouraged, please feel free to create an issue and document what you're seeing/wanting to see.

+### Mailing List
+To get notifications of major updates to this project, you can join our mailing list [here](https://groups.google.com/forum/#!forum/leanlife)

+### Twitter
+For updates on this project and other nlp projects being done at USC, please follow [@nlp_usc](https://twitter.com/nlp_usc)

+### Contributors
+Rahul Khanna, Dongho Lee, Jamin Chen, Seyeon Lee, JiaMin (Jim) Gong

 # Citation
 ```